Daniel-Nikpayuk/CPPF-CTR/README.md

 ### Full disclosure:

-Aaron Paquette, the NDP Candidate for Edmonton Manning in the upcoming 2015 Federal election requested this project.
+Aaron Paquette, the NDP Candidate for Edmonton Manning in the upcoming 2015 Federal election recommended this project.
 Out of respect for him and his leadership, I have volunteered.

 With that said, although my bias is in support of the NDP this election---and I certainly support Aaron's